shamilemir/DeiT-osteoarthritis-detection/README.md

-# DeiT-disease-detection
+# Detect Osteoarthritis in Knees with the Data-efficient Image Transformer
-Low-cost Fine-tuning of Data-efficient Image Transformers on X-ray Imaging for Osteoarthritis Detection
+This repository is for a paper submitted for review and publishing.